Simple WordPress website guide

 With WordPress, you can create pages (and posts) for all your content.
 Pages and posts are like the rooms in your house.

-- Pages should be used for static information; some common website pages are: Home, About, Services, and Contact us.
+- Pages should be used for static information.
+Some common website pages are Home, About, Services, and Contact us.

 - Posts should be used for dynamic content like a newly written blog post.
 Unlike pages, posts can be categorized.

-To add your pages or categorized posts to the navigation bar, navigate to Appearance → Menus from the sidebar in your WordPress dashboard.
+To add your pages or categorized posts to the navigation bar, navigate to Appearance → Menus from your WordPress dashboard.
 Click the checkbox next to the pages and categories you want to add to your menu, and then click Add to Menu.
 Rearrange the menu items if required and click Save Menu.

 Customize and tweak your site

 There are a few settings you’ll want to tweak to further customize your site.
 It’s like adding a welcome mat and a few potted plants to your house.

 - Set up a static homepage; most WordPress themes show your most recent blog post as your front page which is not always ideal.
 (Settings → Reading)

 - Change your website’s title, tagline, and time zone.
 (Settings → General)